Dr Margarita Kuleva

 I received my PhD in sociology from the National Research University Higher School of Economics in collaboration with Bielefeld University in 2019.
 My dissertation entailed a comparative study of the careers and professional identities of young cultural workers in visual art sectors in Moscow, St Petersburg and London.
 Based on more than 70 in-depth interviews, it was one of the first systematic studies on post-Soviet creative labour.
 Some findings from these studies are presented in recent journal publications, including Cultural Studies (2018) and International Journal of Cultural Studies (2019).

-As a researcher, artist, and curator, I have worked with a number of Russian and international cultural institutions, including Manifesta Biennale, Pushkin House in London, Boston Center for the Arts, Garage MoCA, Goethe Institute, Helsinki Art Museum, Street Art Museum, Ural Industrial Biennale and New Holland St. Petersburg.
+As a researcher, artist, and curator, I have worked with a number of international cultural institutions, including Manifesta Biennale, Pushkin House in London, Boston Center for the Arts, Garage MoCA, Goethe Institute, Helsinki Art Museum, Street Art Museum, Ural Industrial Biennale and New Holland St. Petersburg.